Skrinz/Cafe_manage/React Native/read.md

 - run the shell command in the vscode terminal: npx create-expo-app@latest
 - follow necessary steps

-Run the react native app (in progress)
+Run the react native app

 - download expo in play store
-- enable developer mode in android phone
-- turn off memory integrity in windows defender
-- connect android device via usb
-- npx expo start --localhost
+- to run the app use npx expo start --tunnel command
-- exp://<your-local-IP>:8081
+- wait for qr code to show
+- in the expo go click scan qr code **both devices should connect to the same network** and scan the qr code in laptop/pc